 I’m still not an art expert and visiting art museums and galleries all day long will never be my thing, but I definitely have a better understanding of some art pieces and artists after taking this tour.
 There’s something to be said for seeing a piece of art in person (when possible) rather than just looking at the postcard version of it, or a picture of it online.
 I’m glad I got a chance to see the art at The Prado in person and learn more about it through Context Tours.

 Stay tuned.
-On the next post on Take Me to the World I’ll share some of the life lessons and observations I came across while visiting The Prado.
+On the next post on Take Me to the World I’ll share some of the life lessons I came across while visiting The Prado.

 Disclaimer: Context Tours offered me a complimentary tour of The Prado Museum.
 Links within this post are for informational purposes only.
 All opinions within this post are my own.